Contact us

 Having a larger record length allows a digital scope to allow the user to scroll through more than one screenful of data, or to perform more advanced analysis and triggering.
 With more memory, the same signal can be captured with a higher sample rate to enable a more accurate reconstruction.

-Request a Quote
+Request a Price

 Apply for Internship